 A town with literal roots, Hickory was founded beneath a giant hickory tree.
 It has experienced several incarnations since then, with its most recent revealing a fresh, lively spirit.
 With a courteous tip of the hat to the past, you’ll find that this Main Street America-accredited destination offers something for everyone.
 Shop for world-renowned furniture.
-Zip around or float along Lake Hickory.
+Bike, hike or kayak at a new park.
 Eat, drink and be merry in downtown Hickory.
 And soak up some culture while you’re at it.

-At this unique destination – considering Hickory is a town of just over 40,000 people – you’ll find cultural inspiration everywhere you turn.
+Find cultural inspiration everywhere you turn at this unique destination.
 Providing a home for “sciences, art and literature together,” this entire block of downtown Hickory consists of four buildings that do just that.
-Housed in a former high school built in 1924 and on the National Register of Historic Places, the Hickory Museum of Art is the second oldest of its kind in North Carolina.
+Housed in a former high school built in 1924 and on the National Register of Historic Places, the Hickory Museum of Art is the second oldest of its kind in NC.
 And don’t miss the 35,000-square-foot Catawba Science Center, which presents hands-on exhibits, salt and freshwater aquarium galleries, and a state-of-the-art digital planetarium theater.
 Plus, with a library, symphony and choral society, there’s a little something for everyone to sing about here at SALT Block.

 Long considered the “Furniture Manufacturing Capital of the World,” Hickory has a time-honored tradition of hosting visitors from around the globe in search of the best in furniture craftsmanship from this 1-million-square-foot marketplace.
 Celebrating more than 50 years in the industry, you’ll find independent retailers, custom-order showrooms and manufacturer galleries under one roof.
 But you’ll also discover top interior designers who partner with cabinet makers, upholsterers, and flooring specialists to build or remodel your dream home.
 You just may have sticker shock – but in the opposite direction than you’d think.
 With 65% to 80% below retail pricing, there are plenty of vendors to choose from.
 For out-of-towners, area hotels also offer “Shop and Stay” packages for even more discounts.